sampenland/nova2d/README.md

  - Simple Bullet holder for shooting from point A to point B
  - Simple Follower holder for target seeking behavior

+ Debugging
+ - Simple DebugOverlay which displays FPS, instance count and Updaters count (Enabled with one line of code).

  Misc
  - Automatic MACROs for simple score keeping
  - SQL Integration